Zeke07/WaffleHacks2022/README.md

-# WaffleHacks 2022 (2nd in 'Best Use of Data' and 'Best Project: Student Food Insecurity') 🥪
+# LunchMoney - WaffleHacks 2022 (2nd in 'Best Use of Data' and 'Best Project: Student Food Insecurity') 🥪
 By: Caijun Qin, Kevin Parfien, Usman Khan, Zayn Khan